 My candidate for this makeover is a primitive chicken wire cupboard I got off of Craigslist.

 A lady was moving and unloading all sort of furniture that was not her style anymore and she was done with Americana decor.
-This cupboard is in great shape structurally, but had been drawn on in marker, and had plenty of water ring damage to the top.
+This cupboard is in great shape structurally, but has marker drawings, and had plenty of water rings on the top.

 Thankfully, most of the stains are not chemical related and will be an easy fix to hide.
 Of course, you can always paint something like this, but that would require a few coats and a whole lot more work.